 Our mission is to stop corruption and promote transparency, accountability and integrity at all levels and across all sectors of society.
-The Statement of Vision, Values and Guiding Principles provides the basis for all our work, shaping the individual codes of conduct of our national chapters, the secretariat and Board of Directors.
+Our Statement of Vision, Values and Guiding Principles provides the basis for all our work, shaping the codes of conduct of our national chapters, the Secretariat and Board of Directors.
 All of us at Transparency International are guided by a commitment to uphold the organisation’s values and core principles.

 People at Transparency International around the world adhere to a Conflict of Interest Policy that establishes standards in situations where the interests or values of the Transparency International movement may conflict with those of individuals entrusted with specific responsibilities for the movement.

-How to report suspected or actual integrity violations at the secretariat
+How to report integrity violations at the Secretariat

 You are free to raise your integrity concern through any of these channels, without having to justify your choice.
-Concerns or reports received through these channels are shared with the integrity officer, who is responsible for assessing and ensuring appropriate action, as well as for protecting, filing, safe storing and handling of the information involved.
+Concerns or reports received through these channels are shared with the Integrity Manager, who is responsible for assessing and ensuring appropriate action, as well as for protecting, filing, safe-storing and handling of the information involved.

-The external whistleblowing reporting point also offers increased guarantees of confidentiality by protecting your identity when relaying the information to the integrity officer or any other part of the organisation.
+The External Whistleblowing Reporting Point also offers increased guarantees of confidentiality by protecting your identity when relaying the information to the Integrity Manager or any other part of the organisation.

-Appointed in November 2019, the Transparency International secretariat (interim) integrity officer is Kitty Nooy, formerly a public prosecutor and chief manager of the Dutch Public Prosecution Service.
-She can be contacted on email@example.com for advice on ethics and integrity matters, and for confidentially reporting any alleged, suspected or actual integrity violations pertaining to the secretariat.
+Transparency International Secretariat’s Integrity Manager can be contacted on email@example.com for advice on ethics and integrity matters, and for confidentially reporting any alleged, suspected or actual integrity violations pertaining to the Secretariat.

-The function of the external whistleblowing reporting point of Transparency International is covered by Dr. Rainer Buchert, a highly experienced Ombudsman fulfilling this role in over 40 large and medium-size companies in Germany.
-You can find more details here.
+The function of the External Whistleblowing Reporting Point of Transparency International is covered by Dr. Rainer Buchert, a highly experienced ombudsperson fulfilling this role in over 40 large and medium-size organisations in Germany.

 Dr. Rainer Buchert